 Juniors can volunteer too!

 In fact, some of them will become the lifeblood of your club in a few years.
 The Future Rockhounds Juniors Volunteer Award is meant to start them out well!

 Chances are you have teens and pre-teens who help set up and take down at meetings, assist adults at Rock Shows and sales, maybe even help teach the younger kids.

 Whether it's working at the show, filling grab bags, or making cookies for the next Club Big Event, they deserve recognition.
-This award process requires real work, provides real acknowledgement, and gives a Junior pride in giving real service.
+This award process requires real work, provides real acknowledgement, and gives older Juniors pride as they mature into members giving real service.